nicolauda/pysystemtrade/docs/production.md

 auto_roll_expired: True
 ```

+When the same logic runs non-interactively (for example via `run_update_roll_status`
+in a scheduled task) any situation that would normally ask you to choose a roll
+state falls back to `Force` automatically so the process cannot hang waiting for
+input.

 What happens next will depend on the parameters you have decided upon:

 - If the volume in the forward contract is less than the required relative volume, we do nothing